azsk/AzTS-docs/Control coverage/Feature/VirtualMachine.md

 - **Azure Portal**

 	 First, examine the detailed AzSK log file for this VM to find out the specific recommendations this control is currently failing for.
-Review the ASC documentation for those recommendations and implement the suggested fixes.
-(Note: Not all ASC recommendations are flagged by AzSK.
+Review the MDC documentation for those recommendations and implement the suggested fixes.
+(Note: Not all MDC recommendations are flagged by AzSK.
 So the first step is critical.). <br>1.For Disk encryption should be applied on virtual machines Refer:https://docs.microsoft.com/en-us/azure/virtual-machines/windows/disk-encryption-overview <br> 2.For Adaptive application controls for defining safe applications should be enabled on your machines Refer:https://docs.microsoft.com/en-us/azure/defender-for-cloud/adaptive-network-hardening <br> 3.For A vulnerability assessment solution should be enabled on your virtual machines Refer:https://docs.microsoft.com/en-us/azure/defender-for-cloud/deploy-vulnerability-assessment-vm#deploy-the-integrated-scanner-to-your-azure-and-hybrid-machines.
 <!--
 - **PowerShell**